Butterfly Plants

 Daisy

-Daisy plants are classic flowering perineals that grow best in hardiness zones 4 to 9.
+Daisy Plants: A Timeless Addition to Your Garden Daisy plants are classic flowering perineals that grow best in hardiness zones 4 to 9.
 They are best planted in early to mid-spring to allow the roots time to establish themselves.
 Daisy plants have narrow, serrated leaves and flower blooms in various colors, including whites, pinks, purples, and yellows.
-The Daisy Plants Are Very Hardy Daisy will begin blooming in the summer, and its cold tolerance allows it to continue into fall.
+How to Grow and Care for Vibrant Daisy Flowers Daisy will begin blooming in the summer, and its cold tolerance allows it to continue into fall.
 As the flowers die off, trim them at the bloom's base to extend the growing season.
 These plants can grow from 10 inches to several feet tall and must be planted in an area protected from high winds, lest they get blown over—daisies like soil that's well-drained with a sandy consistency.
-Daisy Plants Do Not Like A Lot Of Water Soil that has too much water will cause fungal diseases and weaken the plant.
+Soil that has too much water will cause fungal diseases and weaken the plant.
 They are drought tolerant once they start growing but must be watered regularly in their first few seasons.
 The plants require full sun for optimum growth, and while it will tolerate occasional partial shade, this could stunt the plant's growth.
 The flower head will wither in the fall, signaling an end to its blooming season.
-The Daisy can be pruned to about an inch or two above the soil line.
+The Best Varieties of Daisies for Your Garden Landscaping The Daisy can be pruned to about an inch or two above the soil line.
 They reproduce by their root system, and after about 2 to 3 years, they must be divided out to prevent overcrowding.
 It is best to divide the plant in early spring before the flowers bloom or in late fall after the blooming season.
-Planting The Daisy Plant Information Hardy Planting Zone - Grows best in zones 4 to 9 Bloom Season (if any) - Summer and fall Bloom Color - Whites, pinks, purples, and yellows Height at Maturity - From 10 inches to several feet tall Soil Type Preferred - Well-drained, sandy soil Sun or Shade - Full sun is required
+Hardy Planting Zone - Grows best in zones 4 to 9 Bloom Season (if any) - Summer and fall Bloom Color - Whites, pinks, purples, and yellows Height at Maturity - From 10 inches to several feet tall Soil Type Preferred - Well-drained, sandy soil Sun or Shade - Full sun is required

 Dwarf Crested Iris